 DOC preparation Throughout July/ beginning of August On own time Officers create the theme and conference details, including workshop topics, for DOC.
 All officers are included.
 Insight Training August (Tentative) Manhattan Participate in Insight Training to assist officers in preparing for business and industry visits.
 All officers attend.
-DOC Training August 1-4 (Tenative) Manhattan/ Salina Officers write and create assigned workshops and learn content of other workshops, and complete any other final preparations for DOC.
+DOC Training August 1-3 (Tenative) Manhattan/ Salina Officers write and create assigned workshops and learn content of other workshops, and complete any other final preparations for DOC.
 All officers attend.
-Kansas FFA Board of Directors meeting August 5 (Prior to DOC) Salina Officers work alongside members of the Kansas FFA Board of Directors to address needs of the association.
+DOC August 4-5 Salina Officers facilitate DOC for all district officers attending.
 All officers attend.
-DOC August 5-6 (Tentative) Salina Officers facilitate DOC for all district officers attending.
-All officers attend.
 Business and Industry Visit Training August 8-10 (Tentative) Across Kansas The Kansas FFA Foundation trains the state officers to conduct business and industry visits.
 Visits begin in August and continue through the year.
+All officers attend.
+Kansas FFA Board of Directors meeting Third Week of August Virtual Officers work alongside members of the Kansas FFA Board of Directors to address needs of the association.
 All officers attend.
 State officer team meetings Weekly - All year Manhattan Officers meet for one hour each week to provide leadership for the association.
 State office assistance Weekly - All year Manhattan (in state office) Officers assist in the State FFA Office planning, preparing and communicating FFA activities.
 Each officer works at least one hour of scheduled time and the president will work at least two hours.

 SEPT.
-2022
+2023

-Kansas State Fair September 9-18 All Officers 8-11 Hutchinson State officers assist with the FFA division set-up; check-in/ weigh-in of entries, shows and other events; and clean up.
+Kansas State Fair September 8-17 All Officers 7-10 Hutchinson State officers assist with the FFA division set-up; check-in/ weigh-in of entries, shows and other events; and clean up.
 All officers attend.
 Each officer works one or two days individually during the fair, assisting with the Grand Drive champions and Ag Ed buildings.
 Greenhand Conference planning TBD Manhattan Officers plan Greenhand Conference workshops and begin writing the content for presentations.
 All officers are included.
 Greenhand Conferences Late September/ early October Across Kansas Greenhand Conferences are leadership development experiences for, typically, first-year FFA members.
 They are held in each of the seven districts.
 Each officer attends two or three conferences.

 OCT.
-2022
+2023

 Greenhand Conferences Late September/ early October Across Kansas Greenhand Conferences are leadership development experiences for, typically, first-year FFA members.
 They are held in each of the seven districts.
 Each officer attends two or three conferences.
 Chapter visit workshop planning TBD On own time Officers plan their chapter visit program, including workshops to be presented.
 After plans are made, officers write workshops throughout the month, continuing throughout November.
 Includes all officers.
-National FFA Convention & Expo October 23 - 30 Indianapolis, Indiana State officers serve as Kansas' official delegates, participating in the business sessions and attending all convention sessions.
+National FFA Convention & Expo October 29 - November 4th Indianapolis, Indiana State officers serve as Kansas' official delegates, participating in the business sessions and attending all convention sessions.
 All officers attend.

 NOV.
-2022
+2023

 District Leadership Schools Varies Across Kansas Officers attend leadership schools based on availability and help conduct events.
 Sometimes, officers will be asked to judge ritual and Greenhand parlaw events.
 If requested to attend a leadership school, typically two officers attend.
-Southwest Leadership Day November 21 Hugoton All officers travel to Hugoton High School to present leadership workshops to members of the Southwest District.
+Southwest Leadership Day November 20 Hugoton All officers travel to Hugoton High School to present leadership workshops to members of the Southwest District.

 DEC.
-2022
+2023